 It opened in 1962 as the Okayama Prefecture Prefectural Cultural Center, and is currently used primarily as a base for artistic and cultural activities for the prefecture's residents.

-This building, like the Okayama Prefecture Office and Hayashibara Museum of Art, was designed by Kunio Maekawa, and features characteristics of modernist architecture built around 1960 can be seen throughout.
+Like the Okayama Prefecture Office and Hayashibara Museum of Art, this building was designed by Kunio Maekawa, and features modernist architecture built around 1960 can be seen throughout.

 The first floor piloti is compact yet brightly colored, giving it an open feel.